cpsource/web-login-logout/aws-eval/README.md

   * aws_access_key_id = your-key
   * aws_secret_access_key = your-secret

+Note: The script amazon-ses-sample.php if called directly from php, however
+      it will not work if the file is called as a web page.

 ## Summary

 Seting up aws mailer is not for the timid.
 I finially got the task done in about 9 hours.